syncfusion/blazor-docs/src/common/common/how-to/render-blazor-server-app-in-ie.md

 ## Blazor WebAssembly App

-†Microsoft Internet Explorer doesn't support `WebAssembly`.
-So, Blazor WebAssembly does not support Internet Explorer.
+†Microsoft Internet Explorer doesn't support with `WebAssembly`.
+So, Blazor WebAssembly application does not support with Internet Explorer.

 ## Blazor Server App

-†Microsoft Internet Explorer supports `Blazor Server` with additional polyfills.
+†Microsoft Internet Explorer supports `Blazor Server` app with additional polyfills.
 Find the following steps to add the polyfills in the Blazor server application.

 ## Create a Blazor Server Application